-STAIR-CASE.
+STAIR CASE.

 At the Falls, near Table Rock, is a spiral Stair Case, constructed for the purpose of letting people descend and pass behind the sheet of water.
-The views behind this sheet, 153 feet from the outer edge, are awfully sublime and terrific, and visiters generally feel themselves well repaid for going there.
-The impressions the perioduced will probably never be effaced.

 Mr. Starkey, who keeps a house of refreshment and a cabinet of minerals here, is very accommodating to visiters, and when desired, furnishes them with a dress and guide to facilitate their passage behind the Falls.
-This place has been extensively known and is much frequented by visiters.